-After the conversion cycle is completed and the new data is available (within 500 nsec) the status line goes low and the new data at the output of the A/D is now valid.
-When the tri-state buffers are used the status signal may be used to generate an output enable command to latch the new data into the buffers.
+After the conversion cycle is completed and the new data is available (within 900 nsec) the status line goes low and the new data at the output of the A/D is now valid.
+If the optional tri-state buffers are used the status signal may be used to generate an output enable command to latch the new data into the buffers.
 If this is done, the new data will be valid 70 nsec later.